 Joe Cortright of City Observatory talks about their report -- Lost in Place -- explaining why consistent and concentrated poverty -- not gentrification -- is America's biggest urban challenge.

 There are thousands of people around the world talking about Strong Towns right now.
 We invite you to join them online on our community discussion board (Slack), Facebook, Twitter, or in the comments section on each article.

-Join them in person by attending an event near you, hosting an event, or contact our Director of Community engagement, Kea Wilson, if you’d like to meet other Strong Towns fans in your area.
+You can also join them in person by attending an event near you, hosting an event, or contact our Director of Community engagement, Kea Wilson, if you’d like to meet other Strong Towns fans in your area.

 We're building a movement of a million people who care about the Strong Towns message.
 If you like what you see on our website, please share it with others!

-Our Movement in Action:
+This is Our Movement in Action:

 Today we present our 2017 annual report detailing the Strong Towns strategy and approach, along with the impact of our efforts.

 Here's what works and what doesn't on a typical street.

 A Strong Towns member used tax data to figure out how much his local Target was actually contributing to his community.

 In Valparaiso, Indiana, a so-called "bad" neighborhood is changing, and its residents are coming together to help direct that change.